Cub Scouts (8 – 10 yrs)*

 Cub Scouts can set challenges for themselves to earn Achievement Badges from the areas of Arts and Literature, Nature, Science and Technology, Sports and Recreation, and Our World.
 There are also a number of Special Interest badges.

-Grey Wolf Award: This is the pinnacle of achievement in the Cub Scout Section.
+Grey Wolf Award: This is the pinnacle of achievement in the Cub Scout Unit.
 To earn the Grey Wolf Award a Cub Scout must hold a Gold Boomerang badge, participate in a minimum of four outdoor activities and attend two Pack Councils in the previous 12 months, complete four Level 2 Achievement badges (one from each category) and one Special Interest badge, and develop and present a resource for the Six or Pack based on the Cub Scout's understanding of The Jungle Book.